-There is a risk that the interest rates will increase given the current historical low level of interest rates.
-An increase in interest rates could result in a significant increase in the amount we pay to service debt and could have an adverse effect on our financial condition, results of operations and future growth, potentially resulting in a decrease to the market price of our Common Shares.
+There is a risk that interest rates will increase given the current historical low level of interest rates.
+An increase in interest rates could result in a significant increase in the amount we pay to service debt and could have an adverse effect on our financial condition, results of operations and future growth which may adversely affect the value of our outstanding securities.

 World oil prices are quoted in United States dollars and the price received by Canadian producers is therefore affected by the Canada/U.S. foreign exchange rate that may fluctuate over time.
 A material increase in the value of the Canadian dollar may negatively impact our revenues.
 A substantial portion of our operations and production are in the United States and, as such, we are exposed to foreign currency risk on both revenues and costs to the extent the value of the Canadian dollar decreases relative to the U.S. dollar.
-In addition, we are exposed to foreign currency risk as our Credit Facilities and a large portion of our Senior Notes are denominated in U.S. dollars and the interest payable thereon is payable in U.S. dollars.
+In addition, we are exposed to foreign currency risk as a large portion of our indebtedness is denominated in U.S. dollars and the interest payable thereon is payable in U.S. dollars.
 Future Canada/U.S. foreign exchange rates could also impact the future value of our reserves as determined by our independent evaluator.